Relaxation timescales and electron-phonon coupling in optically-pumped YBa$_2$Cu$_3$O$_{6+x}$ revealed by time-resolved Raman scattering

-The phonon temperature dramatically increases within the time-resolution to about 450 K independent of the temperature in the cryostat (Fig. \ref{temperatureandenergy}a).
-This increase is followed by the exponential decay starting from 0.5 ps with $\sim$478 fs lifetime at $T_{cryo}$ = 250 K. The decay saturates around 5 ps (Fig. \ref{temperatureandenergy}a inset) when the photoexcited region reaches the internal thermal equilibrium temperature, $T_{eq}$ = 300 K. Inset to Fig. 2b shows $T_{eq}$ as a function of $T_{cryo}$ highlighting increased transient heating of the sample, $\Delta T$, at lower temperatures due to its smaller heat capacity. $\Delta T$ reaches 170 K at T$_{cryo}$ = 10 K. Further equilibration with the cryostat exchange gas is much longer than 100 ps, which is much slower than the timescales relevant here (see inset to Fig. \ref{temperatureandenergy}a).
+We performed a detailed analysis of the time-dependent phonon data obtained with a lower pump fluence (Fig. \ref{temperatureandenergy}).
+The phonon temperature dramatically increases within the time-resolution to about 450 K independent of the temperature in the cryostat.
+This increase is followed by the exponential decay starting from 0.5 ps.
+The decay saturates around 5 ps (Fig. \ref{temperatureandenergy}a inset) when the photoexcited region reaches the internal thermal equilibrium temperature, $T_{eq}$ = 300 K. Inset to Fig. \ref{temperatureandenergy}b shows $T_{eq}$ as a function of $T_{cryo}$ highlighting increased transient heating of the sample, $\Delta T$, at lower temperatures due to its smaller heat capacity.
+Further equilibration with the cryostat exchange gas is much longer than 100 ps (see inset to Fig. \ref{temperatureandenergy}a).
+An earlier study attributed this heating to nonthermal effects, but the heating at these time delays is consistent with the pump fluence as discussed below.

-Our pump photon energy of 1.5 eV is far from resonance with any phonons.
-Instead pump photons should create electron-hole pairs \cite{PhysRevB.47.8233}, which thermalize among themselves much faster than the time resolution.
-Thus effectively the pump pulse rapidly heats electrons to a high temperature.
+Our 1.5 eV pump photons should create electron-hole pairs \cite{PhysRevB.47.8233}, which thermalize among themselves much faster than the time resolution.
 Time resolved angle-resolved photoemission (trARPES) showed that electrons reached a maximum temperature of 800 K with 100 $\mu$J/cm$^2$ pump pulses in BSCCO \cite{PhysRevLett.99.197001}.
 In graphite the electronic temperature reached far above 1000 K when pumping with 150 $\mu$J/cm$^2$ \cite{yang_novel_2017, ishida2011non, PhysRevLett.102.086809}.
-It is reasonable to expect similarly high electronic temperatures in YBCO right after photoexcitation in our experiments.
+It is reasonable to expect similarly high electronic temperatures in YBCO.

-We argue that it is possible to qualitatively deduce the electronic temperature from the shift of the phonon peak position to a higher energy (hardening) at small time delays (Fig. \ref{temperatureandenergy}c).
-The hardening at 200 fs is independent of temperature in the cryostat but decreases with reduced pump power (Fig. 4a).
-Consider a phonon softened by strong electron-phonon coupling at room temperature and below.
-Heating of electrons will smear the Fermi surface, which will reduce the softening, i.e. phonon hardening will occur \cite{Lamago_Cr,Abdurazakov_2018,Coslovich2013}.
-A similar effect in graphite was associated with electronic temperatures of over 1000 K \cite{PhysRevB.80.121403,Pogna2016,PhysRevLett.124.037401}.
-So the phonon hardening at short delay times indicates smearing of the Fermi surface consistent with electronic temperatures far above 500 K.